-- strong static fields (0 Hz) are used in medical MRI scanning
+- strong magneto-static fields (0 Hz) are used in medical MRI scanning

-- low frequencies (50 Hz) are used by the standard alternating electric current (AC) feeding our homes and offices
+- low frequencies (50 Hz) are used by the standard alternating current (AC) electricity that supplies our homes and offices

-- high frequencies are used by mobile phones (900 MHz).
+- high frequencies are used by radios, televisions, mobile phones, Wi-Fi, microwaves, etc.

-Until about 20 years ago, the main manmade sources of electromagnetic fields were radio and television broadcasting stations and high voltage power lines.
-The rapid development of mobile telecommunications and other electronic appliances since the 1990's has substantially increased the number of sources and types of electromagnetic fields we are exposed to.
+Until a few decades ago, the main man-made sources of electromagnetic fields were radio and television antenna and high voltage power lines.
+Since the 1990s, the rapid development of mobile telecommunications and other electronic appliances has substantially increased the sources and types of electromagnetic fields to which we are exposed.
 This has raised concerns about their possible adverse health effects.

 - EU actions on electromagnetic fields